fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `wrike`: Your Wrike Subdomain.
 - `subdomain` (String) Field usage depends on `service` value:
 	- Service `bamboohr`: The subdomain used to access your account.
 If you access BambooHR at 'https://mycompany.bamboohr.com', then the subdomain is 'mycompany'.
+	- Service `datadog`: Your Datadog subdomain.
-	- Service `ebay`: Your eBay Environment.
+	- Service `ebay`: Your eBay environment.
 	- Service `freshdesk`: Your company's freshdesk subdomain (usually **company**.freshdesk.com).
+	- Service `freshsales`: Your Freshsales domain.
 	- Service `freshservice`: Your company's freshservice subdomain (usually **company**.freshservice.com).
 	- Service `freshsuccess`: Your Freshsuccess subdomain.
 	- Service `gorgias`: Your Gorgias subdomain.
+	- Service `jama_software`: Your Jama Software subdomain.
 	- Service `klarna`: Your Klarna subdomain.
 	- Service `learnupon`: Your Learnupon subdomain.
 	- Service `maxio_saasoptics`: Your Maxio SaaSOptics subdomain.
 	- Service `medallia`: Medallia subdomain
+	- Service `skillstx`: Your SkillsTX subdomain.
+	- Service `smarthr`: Your SmartHR subdomain.
 	- Service `sonarqube`: Your Sonarqube subdomain.
-	- Service `toast`: Your Toast Domain.
+	- Service `toast`: Your Toast domain.
 	- Service `vts`: Your VTS Subdomain.
 	- Service `zendesk_chat`: Your Zendesk domain.
 - `subscription` (String) Field usage depends on `service` value: